-Cronk, L., Guevara Beltrán, D., Mercado D. R., & Aktipis A. “A solidarity-type world.”
+Cronk, L., Guevara Beltran, D., Mercado D. R., & Aktipis A. (in press).
+“A solidarity-type world.”
 Need-based helping among ranchers in the Southwestern United States.
-Under revision.
+Human Nature.

-Vigil, J. M., DiDomenico, J., Strenth, C., Coulombe, P., Kruger, E., Mueller, A. A., Guevara Beltrán, D., & Adams, I. (2015).
+Vigil, J., DiDomenico, J., Strenth, C., Coulombe, P., Kruger, E., Mueller, A., Guevara Beltran, D., & Adams, I. (2015).
 Experimenter effects on pain reporting in women vary across the menstrual cycle.
 International Journal of Endocrinology.